 Step 3: Gather All the Information You Need to Complete the Application

-Although gathering this information isn't necessarily hard, it can be the most tedious part of the application process.
-Keep in mind that you'll also need to meet all basic federal aid requirements in order to submit a FAFSA (you can read more about that here).
+Although gathering this information isn't necessarily hard, it can be the most tedious part of the Perkins loan application process.
+Keep in mind that you'll also need to meet all basic federal aid requirements in order to submit a FAFSA.

-Here's all the information you'll need to fill out an application:
+Here's all the information you'll need to fill out your FAFSA:

 - Your Social Security Number